Do you ever feel you have no control over your personal data, especially online?

 We get it: social login makes life easier.
-No passwords to remember, no time to waste creating a new profile.
+No passwords to remember, and no time to waste creating a new profile.
 All good, in theory.

 But in practice, when you use your social account ID to log into a third-party site or app, you end up sharing a significant amount of personal data – way more than you would if you created a new account.

 That’s great for businesses and marketers (unsurprisingly, some recommend using social login as a CRO strategy).
 But it’s not so great for you, as it endangers your data sovereignty.

 So if you care about maintaining a certain level of control over your personal data, you’re better get over your password fatigue and register for new apps or sites using your email.

 In a way, two-factor authentication (2FA) is the opposite of social login.
 2FA makes authentication harder by requiring users to enter two factors: their password and a second factor (usually a security token, but biometric data is also a popular option).